 Everyone in our school who comes into contact with children and their families have a role to play in safeguarding children.
-All staff in our school consider, at all times, what is in the best interests of children.
-They will be expected to take responsibility to follow their safeguarding training, to recognise, report, and respond to any concerns following the school policy at all times.
+All staff in our school consider, always, what is in the best interests of children.
+They will be expected to take responsibility to follow their safeguarding training (3-year CIT pathway), to recognise, report and respond to any concerns following the school policy at all times.